part-cw/lambdanative/README.md

 If you use the LambdaNative framework for your own work, please reference this paper.

-A slideshow describing of the LambdaNative framework is available [here](https://github.com/part-cw/lambdanative/blob/master/docs/LambdaNative.pdf?raw=true).
+A slideshow describing the LambdaNative framework is available [here](https://github.com/part-cw/lambdanative/blob/master/docs/LambdaNative.pdf?raw=true).

 `uSquish`, the simple example game included in the LambdaNative repository, is available as a free download on the Apple and Google stores: